epfl-ada/ada-2024-project-nostringsadached/README.md

 (Sarah) Created a more relevant historical dataset manually with the help of a language model to overcome limitations of the original dataset and began conducting analyses and general visualizations to represent both datasets together.
 Reorganized the notebook by structuring methods into the appendix and improving transitions between sections for better flow.
 Updated the README file.

 (Nouchine) Began working on the website and the Data Story layout, structure and text redaction.

+▪️ 17/12:
+(Sarah) Worked on creating an initial global plot to provide a general overview and set the stage for transitioning into more specific analyses.
+Reformated the project structure, integrated the exploratory data analysis (EDA) in the appropriate sections, and align the work.

+(Lucile)